DEEP-PolyU/CAGED_CIKM22/README.md

 `python casestudy.py variant=var_n`

-Note that the default values of hyperparameters were listed in `param.py`, while the models are in `model.py`.

 [2] "Triple trustworthiness measurement for knowledge graph".

 [3] "Does william shakespeare REALLY write hamlet? knowledge representation learning with confidence".